sagansfault/ruapi/README.md

 # ruapi
-A webscraper and api for retrieving data from [ratingupdate.info](https://ratingupdate.info)
+An api and webscraper for retrieving data from [ratingupdate.info](https://ratingupdate.info)

 ### Player Data
 ```rust